 Projected to come online by early 2020, the 75-megawatt (MW) project will generate the equivalent electricity required to power 15,000 homes.

 For more information on Tradewind Energy, visit www.tradewindenergy.com.

 “We are thrilled to partner with Orangeburg County to continue the growth of solar energy.
 The community has been very welcoming to solar energy, and we appreciate all the work of Orangeburg County and the State of South Carolina for helping create new opportunities for economic development through the Bowman Solar Project.” –Tradewind Energy Senior Development Manager Justin McGeeney

 “South Carolina is a place where companies of every kind can succeed and grow.
-The fact that Tradewind Energy has decided to invest $85 million and call our great state home is an important signal to the world that South Carolina is open for business.” –Gov. Henry McMaster
+The fact that Tradewind Energy has decided to invest $89 million and continues to call our great state home is an important signal to the world that South Carolina is open for business.” –Gov. Henry McMaster

 FIVE FAST FACTS

 - Tradewind Energy is establishing a new solar project in Orangeburg County.

 - This new, $89 million facility will complement an existing $85 million solar facility in Orangeburg County, which the company announced in February 2017.

 - Tradewind Energy is one of the largest independent wind and solar project development companies in the U.S.